 iOS7 is a major upgrade of the operating system, and has created a few new options that can potentially hammer your battery life.
 The same battery tips as always will still work with iOS7 – so we included them in this post.
 In fact, they are just as important as ever, so we start with the big ones first.

-The main idea behind these tips is that you so not have to impede the functionality of the iPhone.
-Its a great device, and it would be a shame to go and switch almost all functionality.
-But then what is the point of having a decent phone?
+The main idea behind these tips is that you so not have to impede the functionality of iOS7.
+Its a great operating system, and it would be a shame to go and switch almost all functionality.

-These are the settings I use which do not limit the functionality of the phone:
+These are the settings I use which do not limit the functionality of the device: